Benny-Chippers/spellbook/README.md

 - `mem_memlog.sv`: simple memory module with logging (handy for bring-up)
 - `boot.S`: minimal start-up / boot stub (if you’re doing bare-metal)
 - `small.c`: tiny test program for quick sanity checks

+## AI usage policy (Spellbook / Wizard Core)

+This section is intended to be copy/pasted into either project’s README.

+- **Project codenames**:
+  - **Spellbook**: test/code-generation utilities and RISC-V test programs
+  - **Wizard Core**: the CPU RTL / Verilog implementation
+- **AI-assisted work (allowed in Spellbook)**:
+  - AI tools may be used to help **write or refactor code in Spellbook**, including scripts and test code that generate/validate RV32I test programs.
+  - When AI is used, the expectation is that outputs are reviewed, tested, and adjusted by a human before merging.
+- **No-AI guarantee (Wizard Core RTL)**:
+  - **AI is not used to generate the Wizard Core CPU Verilog/RTL.**
+  - The CPU implementation is written and maintained by humans to preserve authorship clarity and reduce the risk of subtle functional/corner-case errors from generated RTL.
+- **Scope note**:
+  - This policy is about *authorship of code*.
+Using AI for high-level brainstorming or documentation is fine, but **generated Verilog for Wizard Core is explicitly out of scope / not accepted**.